hirnzuchter/quant/README.md

 ### Current Features Notes
 The application does not make trades; it only provides the user with information and suggests management directions given the user's tracked assets.
 Due the the 5 call per minute limit of the free tier of the AlphaVantage API, loading may take artificially long.
-In a production version of the app, the paid tier would be purchased.

 ## Future Features
 - Backtesting Tool